KnowageLabs/Knowage-Tutorials/README.md

 Data are the central point for visualization.
 After Knowage installation, the next step is to define data access.

 Knowage provides different ways to access to data and make them available for visualization.
 The dataset is the basic object in Knowage that permits that.
 A dataset is a way to read data from a source and represents the portion of data to be used by one or more analyses.

 Knowage users can be divided in technical and final users; those 2 groups have different modalities to create datasets.
 In the following paragraphs some video tutorials explain how to access data from thecnical user and end user perspectives.

 For more detailed explaination please refer to Knowage online documentation linked in the following paragraphs.

 ### Create your query and file dataset as technical user

 Watch the [video tutorial](https://www.youtube.com/watch?v=od8dZHJF3oE&list=PL8aPCaNaefVS7CRSI0cbk9dkGgpS1nyXO&index=4&t=0s) [4] to know how to access data connecting to a database and querying it via SQL or uploading a file.

-*KNOWAGE dataset creation (file and query types) by the admin.* tutorial on Knowage YouTube channel.
+*KNOWAGE dataset creation (file and query types) by the admin* tutorial on Knowage YouTube channel:

 [![Watch the video](https://img.youtube.com/vi/od8dZHJF3oE/mqdefault.jpg)](https://www.youtube.com/watch?v=od8dZHJF3oE&list=PL8aPCaNaefVS7CRSI0cbk9dkGgpS1nyXO&index=4&t=0s)